El Monte station (Metrolink)

 El Monte station is a train station on Metrolink's San Bernardino Line in El Monte, California.
 It is at 10925 Railroad Street between Santa Anita and Tyler Avenues north of Valley Boulevard.
 It has 238 parking spaces.
 The station is owned by the City of El Monte.

+Los Angeles Metro has plans to relocate the station to be closer to the bus station.
+Currently, the stations are approximately three-fourths of a mile apart from each other.

 Connections

 The station is located directly across Railroad Street from the El Monte Trolley Station, the hub for the city's El Monte Transit system.
 Each of the agencies five color-coded routes (Blue, Green, Orange, Red, Yellow) stop at the Trolley Station every day of the week.
 In addition, the city also operates two commuter shuttles to the Civic Center and Flair Park on weekdays.